Hockey Gods

 Into this picture stepped the newly formed World Hockey Association / WHA.
 Looking for star players the newly formed Quebec Nordiques targeted Tremblay and offered him a financially lucrative contract that the Canadiens couldn’t or wouldn’t match.
 Unfortunately, like Bobby Hull once Tremblay signed with the Nordiques he disqualified himself from playing in the 1972 Summit Series.

 Tremblay was the first great star for the Quebec Nordiques, and was the WHA’s greatest defenseman.
 In his first four years he would be named to the league’s all star team.
 Twice he was the recipient of the Dennis A. Murphy Trophy as the top defenseman in the WHA in 1973 and 1975.
-In 1977 Tremblay, helped lead the Nordiques to the AVCO World Trophy / Avco Cup, after losing in the finals the year before.
+In 1977 Tremblay, helped lead the Nordiques to the AVCO World Trophy / Avco Cup championship, after losing in the 1975 finals.

 Tremblay was a key member of the WHA All-Star squad that represented Canada during the 1974 Summit Series against the Soviet Union.
 Named the captain of the team Tremblay led all defensemen in scoring in a losing cause during the eight game series.
 He scored 1 goal and 4 assists in the tournament.